WatDuhHekBro/VelsarborEnglish/README.md

 I'm not sure if it's feasible to double check every single line of the dialogue in-game to account for context.
 Revise when necessary.

 # Dev Section Below
+For now, parsed map files are not included, but may be in the future.
+Images can be found along with patched map files in the `Releases` section.

 If you want to develop a workspace, use my [RPGMaker2kPatcher](https://github.com/WatDuhHekBro/RPGMaker2kPatcher) and then compile the JSON data files yourself.
 The work is all in `patch/`, so those will compile the patched binary files for use with the game.

 # Workflow